 Although not technically on International Drive, Crayola Experience at The Florida Mall® is worth the short drive if you’re visiting Orlando with children.
 It offers 26 hands-on attractions that are perfect for keeping little ones occupied on a rainy day, including painting, sculpting, drip art and even creating a custom crayon.

 Save on discount tickets: Crayola Experience

 Last but not least, if you’re trying to escape rain or heat, might as well literally escape at one of Orlando’s indoor escape room attractions.
-On International Drive, they include The Escape Game Orlando, Escapology and Lockbusters Escape Game.
+On International Drive, they include The Escape Game Orlando and Escapology.
 If you’re in downtown Orlando, you can test your wits at The Great Escape Room.